 This is the capstone course in the MS/CIS program.
 It includes a comparative study of various systems analysis, design and development methodologies.
-A comprehensive project is required using a state-of-the-art data base language such as SQL.
+A comprehensive project is required using state-of-the-art database application developers.
+Advanced SQL is studied along with semantic object modeling.
 Current and emerging hardware and software developments in the field are examined. prerequisite: CIS620 Systems Design, and CIS630 Computer Simulation and Modeling or CIS640 Data Communications and Networking.

-Projects in Artificial Intelligence/Expert Systems (3 credits)

-This is the capstone course in the AI/ES Graduate Certificate program.
+Projects in Artificial Intelligence/Expert Systems (3 credits) This is the capstone course in the AI/ES Graduate Certificate program.
 Using state-of-the-art expert system shells and/or artificial intelligence programming languages, students conduct a major project taking a knowledge-based problem from conceptualization to design, to knowledge engineering, to software development and implementation.
-Latest developments in the field are also examined.
+Latest developments in the field are examined along with such topics as: genetic algorithms, case-based reasoning, fuzzy logic, intelligent agents and neural networks.
 Prerequisite: CIS690 Building Knowledge-based Expert Systems.